 - A single-source information and communication tool on behalf of the Whatcom County’s Unified Command Response to COVID-19 is now available online.

 - The Whatcom County Health Department (WCHD) is providing daily updates of its 2019 novel coronavirus (COVID-19) case information based on disease surveillance activities.
 Current and total numbers of persons under public health supervision, persons under investigation, and confirmed cases are updated daily at https://whatcomcounty.us/ncov.

-- Western Washington University has delayed spring quarter classes to Monday, April 6.
+- Western Washington University will begin spring quarter classes on Monday, April 6.
 All classes will be taught remotely for the full spring quarter.
 All on campus visit programs, tours and information sessions have been suspended.
 WWU has implemented a Coronavirus Information page for regular updates.

 - City of Bellingham has closed outdoor playgrounds, sports fields, fenced dog areas, bike parks, disc golf course and skate park.
 Parks and trails remain open.